2-Drinfel'd double symmetry of the 4d Kitaev model

 We shall denote the corresponding 2-representation 2-category by

 This notation shall be explained later in Section \ref{ferkitcharges}.
 For now, we prove the following.

-\begin{lemma} The anomaly-free condition \eqref{anomfree} implies the pentagon relation for $a$ in $\operatorname{2Rep}_m^\tau(D(B\bbZ_2)^\mathrm{sgn})$. \end{lemma} \begin{proof} In order to see the anomaly-free condition \eqref{anomfree} manifest on the 2-representations, we begin with the observation that the component $\Delta_0$ of the coproduct on $D(B\bbZ_2)$ satisfies
+\begin{lemma} The anomaly-free condition \eqref{anomfree} implies that the associator $a$ of $\operatorname{2Rep}_m^\tau(D(B\bbZ_2)^\mathrm{sgn})$ satisfies the pentagon relations. \end{lemma} \begin{proof} In order to see the anomaly-free condition \eqref{anomfree} manifest on the 2-representations, we begin with the observation that the component $\Delta_0$ of the coproduct on $D(B\bbZ_2)$ satisfies

 by \eqref{2algcoprod}.
 This means that $\Delta_0$ is an algebra map on $k\bbZ_4$, not $k\bbZ_2$.

 Because of \eqref{boscoprod}, evaluating the condition \eqref{2coass} on $1=x^2\in k\bbZ_2$ gives

 which violates the pentagon relation unless the right-hand side is also trivial $1^{4\otimes}$.
 Pairing this equation with arbitrary $x_1,\dots,x_3\in k\bbZ_2$ gives